dongmo-qcq/FG-CAM/README.md

-# FG-CAM: FG-CAM: Generating Fine-Grained Visual Explanations with High Faithfulness for CNNs
+# Empowering CAM-based Methods with Capability to Generate Fine-Grained and High-Faithfulness Explanations

 We develop a novel post-hoc visual explanation method called FG-CAM, which solves solves the problem that CAM-based methods cannot generate fine-grained explanations without changing their characteristics, and achives SOTA.